hitesh22rana/mq/README.md

 ## Notes
 - The subscriber will receive all the messages published to that channel.
-- Ensure the broker is running before starting the producer and subscriber.
+- Ensure the broker is running before starting the publisher and subscriber.
-- The producer and subscriber must use the same channel name to communicate.
+- The publisher and subscriber must use the same channel name to communicate.
-- Press Ctrl+C to exit the producer or subscriber.
+- Press Ctrl+C to exit the publisher or subscriber.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/hitesh22rana/mq/blob/main/LICENSE) file for details.